tsuru/tsuru/docs/managing/volumes.rst

 Volume Plans
 ============

-Volume plans are managed by tsuru administrators and are configured tsuru.conf file.
+Volume plans are managed by tsuru administrators and are configured in tsuru.conf file.
 Volume plans describe how each volume that will be associated to this plan will be created by each provisioner.

 The following configuration register a volume plan called ``ebs`` that is supported by swarm and kubernetes using